rkratky/ubuntu-hw-support/docs/risc-v-cookbook/howto/images/create_installer_image.rst

 gives an overview of the different actions that the tool can take.

-Best practice is to use a yaml file describing all desired actions and to invoke livefs-editor with it:
+Best practice is to use a yaml file describing all desired actions and to invoke livefs-editor with it.
+The livefs-edit command must be run as root.

 .. code-block:: text

+    sudo -s
+    . myvenv/bin/activate
-    sudo livefs-editor old.iso new.iso --action-yaml update.yaml
+    livefs-edit old.iso new.iso --action-yaml update.yaml

 Here is an example yaml file: